CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-send-json.md

 }
 ```

-**Important:** the addresses in "from", "to" and "cc" are not used for
+**Important:** the addresses in "from", "to", "replyto" and "cc" are not used for
 the e-mail delivery.
 You need a special "recipient" property for this.
-The "from", "to" and "cc" are only used to create the content of the e-mail
+The "from", "to", "replyto" and "cc" are only used to create the content of the e-mail
 message, and it is thus in fact possible to create an e-mail with a
 different to-address than the address to which the mail is sent.
 For more
 information about this, check out the article on